sbaldasty/bedivere/README.md

 - [x] Fix concurrent change listener list modifications
 - [ ] Citations and sources should not have empty titles
 - [ ] Only allow citation source settings when a citation is selected
+- [ ] Text table cells do not lose focus in time for save

 ### Functionality
 - [x] Split pane between source list and tabbed editors